-Based on the considerations set out above and specific consideration of the effects of COVID 19 upon the charity's operations and its finances, the Trustees consider that there are no grounds to believe that the charity will be unable to continue as a Going Concern.
+Based on the considerations set out above, the Trustees consider that there are no grounds to believe that the charity will be unable to continue as a Going Concern.

 RISK MANAGEMENT

 The Trustees have examined the major business and operational risks which the Trust faces and have established systems to enable regular reports to be produced so that the necessary steps can be taken to lessen these risks.